 What happens when a teen feels one way about a particular issue or problem and the parent has a very different take?
 At Your Teen, we understand that sometimes you need to look at a problem from multiple perspectives.
 It can also be helpful to hear from a neutral third party.
 That’s when we bring in a parenting expert to provide the practical advice you need to bridge the divide and help restore harmony.
-Here, a son and his mom have very different opinions about what he should be reading.
+Here, a son and his mom have very different opinions about reading and re-reading books.

 TEEN | Yuval Gottstein

 There’s a copy of Nelson Mandela’s memoir, Long Walk to Freedom, on the shelf near my bed.
 My mom put it there a while ago after she found it in our neighborhood Little Free Library.
 “Try this,” she said.
 “It’s extraordinary.”
 I suspect she thought it would be a slam dunk because I love to travel, and perhaps because I basically swallowed the Who Was series of biographies when I was in elementary school.
 I considered it for a millisecond … and then grabbed Harry Potter and the Deathly Hallows to re-read for the fifth time.
 But really, Mandela isn’t the competition.
 Percy Jackson is.
 Or perhaps Cornelia Funke’s The Dragon Rider.

 Read different genres.
 That’s a mantra my mom has tried to encourage (push on me?) every so often at dinnertime.
 She’s an omnivorous reader (she taught me that word).
 But I think that’s what English class is for.
 English class is where you discover different genres and different books.

 Mr. Robinson assigned Of Mice and Men, a book about Dunkirk, and even an obituary.
 For pleasure reading, I prefer to go to my favorites.
 I don’t want to waste time on books that are neither interesting nor funny.
 Life’s too short to gamble on inferior books.